TechLadies/afa-diary/docs/glossary.md

 **Hash**

+A hash is a unique ID that is generated with each commit.

 **Master Branch**

 Master branches are stable branches.
 These are the ones to be shared amongst collaborators of a project, which ought to stay the way they are.
 Any modifications should go into volatile branches (See also: Branch) to avoid affecting the repository.